labgem/microscope-user-doc/docs/content/mage/labelCPDOldNew.rst

 =================================
 Report Methods
 =================================
-At the moment the report is perform with:
+At the moment the report is perform with these objects:

 * CDS
 * fCDS